Carl Gustaf Lewenhaupt

 Carl Gustaf Moritz Thure Lewenhaupt (7 January 1884 – 11 May 1935) was a Swedish equestrian who competed in the 1920 and 1924 Summer Olympics.
 In 1920 he won a bronze medal in the individual jumping event.
-In 1924 he was a non-scoring member of the Swedish team that won a silver medal in team three-day eventing; he failed to finish his individual routine.
+In 1924, he was a non-scoring member of the Swedish team that won a silver medal in team three-day eventing; he failed to finish his individual routine.

 Biography

 Lewenhaupt came from a noble family and was the son of Count Carl-Johan Lewenhaupt.
-In 1904, he became second lieutenant in a King's dragoons regiment, and was promoted to lieutenant in 1906.
+In 1904, he became a second lieutenant in a King's dragoons regiment and was promoted to lieutenant in 1906.
 After completing his studies at the National Defence College in 1909-11 and at the French Riding School in Saumur he briefly served in the Belgian army in 1913, though his main appointment was with the General Staff, where he served in 1912-14 and 1916–22, reaching the rank of captain in 1917.
-After that he headed the Swedish railway police and co-founded the Brunkeberg Club, a Swedish nationalist political association.
+After that, he headed the Swedish railway police and co-founded the Brunkeberg Club, a Swedish nationalist political association.

-In parallel to his military activities Lewenhaupt acted as a sport functionary, being the secretary of a jockey club.
-As a member of the Swedish Olympic Committee he represented Sweden at the Olympic Congresses in Lausanne and Paris.
+In parallel with his military activities, Lewenhaupt served as a sports functionary, serving as the secretary of a jockey club.
+As a member of the Swedish Olympic Committee, he represented Sweden at the Olympic Congresses in Lausanne and Paris.